-Times Tables Grid Races are simple enough…
+Grid Races are simple enough…

 Start with columns and rows headed in numerical order.
-Children race to fill in their blank times tables grid as quickly as possible (noting down the time taken to do so to allow them to see if they can improve on their time during future races.
+Children race to fill in all the missing numbers on their blank times tables grid as quickly as possible.
+Encourage children to note down the time taken to allow them to see if they can improve on their time during future races.

 From that point onwards, it’s best to randomise the column and row headings on the children’s blank grids.

 A grid can be dragged onto a slide at the tutor’s discretion to support a pupil in getting to the answer using the strategy they’ve identified – whether they’re multiplying or dividing.

 This is especially useful once pupils begin learning the long multiplication method and the long division method and we need to be wary of the cognitive load that remembering times tables on top of the new method may be putting on them.